The Complexity of Iterated Reversible Computation: Reversible cellular automata

 It seems likely that the divisibility condition on the circumference of the helical boundary conditions in \cref{thm:dim-redux} can be relaxed using a more general strobing synchronization mechanism, but we do not need this added generality for the following result:

 \begin{theorem} There is a one-dimensional reversible cellular automaton for which simulating any given number of iterations, with periodic boundary conditions, is complete for $\ib$. \end{theorem}

-\begin{proof} Apply \cref{thm:dim-redux} to produce a one-dimensional simulation of the BBM two-dimensional automaton, for a hard instance of BBM generated by \cref{thm:bbm-hardness}, and for toroidal boundary conditions with circumference and period both large enough to make no difference to the dynamics of BBM within the bounding box of live cells of the instance. \end{proof}
+\begin{proof} Apply \cref{thm:dim-redux} to produce a one-dimensional simulation of the BBM two-dimen\-sion\-al automaton, for a hard instance of BBM generated by \cref{thm:bbm-hardness}, and for toroidal boundary conditions with circumference and period both large enough to make no difference to the dynamics of BBM within the bounding box of live cells of the instance. \end{proof}

 The number of states in the automaton resulting from this construction is $2^3\cdot 90^2=64800$, a finite but large number.
 (The two strobing tracks have 90 states rather than the 99 states of Imai and Morita because they do not use quiescent states.)
 It would be of interest to find a $\ib$-complete one-dimensional reversible cellular automaton with significantly fewer states.